nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### 6.1 Parameter Information
 The table below explains each of the parameter available in NovaCare.
 It will provide the limitations and examples of the parameter.

 <box type = "warning" seamless>

 **Warning:**<br>

 The parameters must follow the limitations as shown below.
-Otherwise, the command will not be executed and display an error message in Result Display Box providing hints as shown below:<br>
+Otherwise, the command will not be executed and display an error message in Result Display Box providing hints as shown below:<br></br>
 ![failCommand](images/failAdd.png)
 </box>